jslefche/sem_book/docs/02-Global_estimation.md

 As we have established, the purpose of covariance-based SEM is to reproduce the global observed variance-covariance matrix.
 However, given that our hypothesized relationships may not actually match the data, we must be prepared to evaluate how well the model-estimated variance-covariance matrix matches the observed variance-covariance matrix.

-Recall that in the section on Path Coefficients, we evaluated the error variance/correlation as reflecting outside sources of variation uncaptured by our measured variables.
+Recall that in the previous section on Path Coefficients, we evaluated the error variance/correlation as reflecting outside sources of variation uncaptured by our measured variables.
 High error variances would lead to less accurate estimates of the relationships among variables, and thus a high level of disagreement among the observed and model-implied variance-covariance matrix.

 Also recall our formula for the maximum-likelihood fitting function: